Last Updated on April 6, 2026 by Aaron Barriga

 As myopia is frequently diagnosed in childhood, it is crucial to implement myopia control measures as early as ages 4 to 6 to prevent further complications in adulthood.
 Regular eye exams for children play an essential role in monitoring early eye health and managing myopia effectively.

-Difference between Astigmatism and Myopia
+What is the Difference between Astigmatism and Myopia?

 For instance, let’s consider the prescription: OD – 3.00 (-2) 90°, which pertains to the right eye.